tulatorres/STACKS/README.md

 - If using multiple species, create a slurm file for each species
 - Be sure you're referencing the correct popmap text file if you are processing different species
 - Again, quick reminder to **keep all stacks output** (i.e., the OUT_DIR) **to the same folder**
---- you should have two file paths: DIR = stacks_out directory, and POPMAP = popmap directory
+	- You should have two file paths: DIR = stacks_out directory, and POPMAP = popmap directory
---- You won't need to move into the input directory, but move into the directory in general (i.e., Line 30 = cd $DIR) *I did not do the above in the original set of code*; I had to copy and paste all my files into the same folder near the end of processing
+	- You won't need to move into the input directory, but move into the directory in general (i.e., Line 30 = cd $DIR)
+	- *I did not do the above in the original set of code*; I had to copy and paste all my files into the same folder near the end of processing
 - In the code, SH created a samples object that calls each species' samples using the popmap file
 - do not use #SBATCH --array for this step (remove from code)